Traap/dotfiles/omarchy/README.md

 ## An attempt at humor:

 Good news Omarchy, DHH, and Traap are all opinionated: Everyone wins.
-We are all kk narcissist if we 100% agree with everyone on everything 100% of the time; at that point I'm just talking to myself, which I do all the time anyway -- and yes I answer myself too.
+We are all narcissist if we 100% agree with everyone on everything 100% of the time; at that point I'm just talking to myself, which I do all the time anyway -- and yes I answer myself too.

 It's my computer so my opinion wins.
-If I break a beautiful setup done by the amazing Omarchy team, well that my problem and mine fix.
+If I break a beautiful setup done by the amazing Omarchy team, well that's my problem and mine fix.

 ## On a serious note:
 I have been using a tiling window managers (BSPWM, and Hyprland), terminals